 If the compartment syndrome is chronic then professional advice may be needed to identify the causes and advise on treatment.
 The anterior compartment syndrome taping can provide instant relief from pain by supporting the muscle.
 It can be worn all the time initially whilst it is painful and later on to support the lower leg when returning to normal training.

 A doctor may prescribe anti-inflammatory medication e.g. Ibuprofen which will help with pain and swelling.
 In severe acute cases, surgery may be indicated to release the pressure in the compartment.
-A surgeon will measure the pressure within the muscle sheath itself and
+A surgeon will measure the pressure within the muscle sheath itself and an operation to make a small cut or two in the muscle sheath to allow the muscle to expand can be performed.
+If the injury is chronic then correcting any biomechanical dysfunction with orthotic devices should be considered.
+Foot problems such as overpronation may be causing the tibialis anterior muscle to work too hard resulting in overuse and causing the muscle to grow too large for the sheath.

 Training methods, running gait, type of shoe should also be considered as the wrong type of running shoe can cause or make the condition worse.
 See a specialist running shoe retailer for advice on what is best for your type of feet.